-- •Trainees will form part of a multi-disciplinary set, made up of up to 8 trainees from roughly the same geographical area.
-These groups will remain for the duration of the Scheme, and many groups continue to meet on a self-facilitated basis for a number of years once the Scheme has finished. - •Each learning set will meet 9 times during the Scheme, starting with the first set which will take place on day 3 of the first Experiential Learning module which usually takes place in Nov/Dec.
-All the meetings will be face to face. - •An overview of the meeting structure is as follows: - •The first meeting will be the launch and an opportunity for trainees to meet with their learning set and facilitator. - •Subsequent sets take place at regular intervals, trainees will take ownership for the organisation and planning of the set with the timings, location and venue to be agreed with the set, and booked as appropriate. - •All action learning set meetings should be at nil cost to the NHS and trainees should utilise their placement locations to book meeting rooms for action learning sets.
+- •Trainees will form part of a multi-disciplinary Action Learning Set (ALS), made up of up to 8 trainees from roughly the same geographical area.
+These groups will remain for the duration of the Scheme, and many groups continue to meet on a self-facilitated basis for a number of years once the Scheme has finished. - •Each learning set will meet 9 times during the Scheme, starting with the first set which will take place on day 3 of the first Experiential Learning module.
+All the meetings will be face to face. - •An overview of the meeting structure is as follows: - •The first set on day 3 of the first Experiential Learning module will be the launch and an opportunity for trainees to meet with their learning set and facilitator.
+Subsequent meeting dates are often agreed at the first set meeting. - •Subsequent sets take place at regular intervals, trainees will take ownership for the organisation and planning of the set with the timings, location and venue to be agreed with the set, and booked as appropriate. - •All action learning set meetings should be at nil cost to the NHS and trainees should utilise their placement locations to book meeting rooms for action learning sets.